microsoft/microsoft-ui-xaml-specs/active/radiobuttons/RadioButtons_Spec.md

 # Background
 Radio buttons are used for mutually exclusive options in an app.
-When the users selects one of a group, the previously-checked button is unchecked.
+When the user selects one of a group, the previously-checked button is unchecked.
 Consequently, radio buttons must be grouped, which is done with the Xaml [RadioButton](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.RadioButton) control by setting the GroupName property on each button to the same value.